-Should any of the tariffs be unnecessary, the object "Switch to tariff x" can be left unlinked.
+Should any of the tariffs be unnecessary, the "Switch to tariff x" object can be left unlinked.

-- Date and time request on bus voltage recovery: defines how much time (1 to 255 seconds) KES should wait, on voltage recovery, before sending the time and date requests through the KNX bus.
-See ANNEX I: Time management. - Cyclical sendings: these parameters are destined to enable/disable periodic sendings of values related to the measurements.
-These periodic sendings include both, security sendings (in other words, the re-sending of values that had already been calculated and reported to the bus but that can be sent again periodically) and continuous sendings of certain updated values.
-In order to permit a better understanding of how KES counts these periods and the exact instant when sendings take place, it is recommended to read ANNEX I: Time management. - Security sending of last daily values: allows enabling the periodic resending of values related to the previous day, being possible to select cycle times of 1, 2, 3, 4, 6 or 12 hours (choosing "0" disables this sending).
-This way, all the daily values enabled under "Active energy"

-(see section 3.2.1) will not only be sent at the end of the day, but also during the following day, every time the selected period expires.
+- Date and Time Request on Bus Voltage Recovery: defines how much time (1 to 255 seconds) KES should wait, whenever the bus voltage is recovered from a bus failure, before sending the time and date requests through the KNX bus.
+See ANNEX I: Time Management. - Cyclical Sendings: these parameters are destined to enable/disable periodically sending certain objects related to the measurements.
+This includes both, a Security Sending (in other words, re-sending values that had already been calculated and reported to the bus but that can be sent again periodically) and the Continuous Sending of certain updated values.
+In order to better understand how KES counts these periods and the exact instant when the objects are sent, please refer to ANNEX I: Time Management. - Security Sending of Last Daily Values: allows periodically re-sending the values related to the previous day, being possible to select cycle times of 1, 2, 3, 4, 6 or 12 hours ("0" disables this sending).
+This way, all the daily values enabled under "Active energy" (see section 3.2.1) will not only be sent at the end of the day, but also during the following day, every time the selected period expires.

-- Security sending of last weekly values: permits enabling the periodic re-sending of values related to the previous week, being possible to select cycle times of 1 to 7 days. (choosing "0" disables this sending).
-This way, all the weekly values enabled under "Active energy" (see section 3.2.1) will not only be sent at the end of the week, but also during the following week, every time the selected period expires. - Security sending of last monthly values: permits enabling the periodic re-sending of values related to the previous month, being possible to select cycle times of 1 to 30 days (choosing "0" disables this sending).
-This way, all the monthly values enabled under "Active energy" (see section 3.2.1) will not only be sent at the end of the month, but also during the following month, every time the selected period expires.. - Sending of daily, weekly and monthly peak power values: allows enabling the periodic sending of the instant (updated) values of the daily, weekly and monthly peak power, being possible to select a cycle time of 1, 2, 3, 4, 6 or 12 hours (choosing "0" disables this sending).
-This way, the peak power values enabled under the "Active power" screen (see section 3.2.1) will not only be sent when corresponding to each (at the end of the day, at the end of week, or at the end of the month), but also every time the selected period expires, letting the bus know how the peak values change during the current day, week and month. - Reset after request?: when this parameter is enabled ("Yes"), the value of the communication objects and variables related to the total consumptions will be reset to zero every time KES responds to a request of the total consumption values since the last reset.
-This request is performed by sending the value "1" through the object "Request. - Logical functions: after enabling this parameter, the menu on the left will include a new tab for the configuration of the logical functions.
-See section 3.3 for further information. - Measuring options: this parameter permits enabling different measuring alternatives: active energy, active power and power limit monitoring.
-These options and their respective parameterization will be explained in later sections.
+- Security Sending of Last Weekly Values: permits periodically resending the values related to the previous week, being possible to select cycle times of 1 to 7 days. ("0" disables this sending).
+This way, all the weekly values enabled under "Active Energy" (see section 3.2.1) will not only be sent at the end of the week, but also during the following week, every time the selected period expires. - Security Sending of Last Monthly Values: permits enabling the periodic re-sending of the values related to the previous month, being possible to select cycle times of 1 to 30 days ("0" disables this sending).
+This way, all the monthly values enabled under "Active Energy" (see section 3.2.1) will not only be sent at the end of the month, but also during the following month, every time the selected period expires. - Sending of Daily, Weekly and Monthly Peak Power Values: allows periodically sending the instant (updated) values of the daily, weekly and monthly peak power, being possible to select a cycle time of 1, 2, 3, 4, 6 or 12 hours ("0" disables this sending).
+This way, the peak power values enabled under the "Active Power" screen (see section 3.2.1) will not only be sent when corresponding to each (at the end of the day, at the end of week, or at the end of the month), but also every time the selected period expires, letting the bus know how the peak values change during the current day, week and month. - Reset after Request?: when this parameter is enabled ("Yes"), the value of the communication objects and variables related to the total consumptions will be reset to zero every time KES responds to a request of the total consumption values since the last reset.
+This request is performed by sending the value "1" through the "Request" object. - Logical Functions: after enabling this parameter, the menu on the left will include a new tab for the configuration of the logical functions.
+See section 3.3 for further information. - Measuring Options: this parameter permits enabling different measuring alternatives: active energy, active power and power limit monitoring.
+These options and their respective parameterisation will be explained in later sections.